Ethernet

 ../../_images/Schematic_RMII_Case3.png

-If the PHY system clock is provided by an independent XTAL, EXT_CLK_OUT does not need to be configured.
-See below:
+If the PHY’s system clock is provided by its own independent XTAL, EXT_CLK_OUT does not need to be configured.
+In Menuconfig, select PHY xtal.

 Configuration Process

-The Ameba SDK integrates the LwIP component, implementing the MAC layer driver (ameba_ethernet.c) and the PHY RTL8201F driver (ameba_phy8201f.c).
+The Ameba SDK integrates the LwIP component, implementing the MAC layer driver (ameba_ethernet.c) and the PHY RTL8201FR driver (ameba_phy8201fr.c).
 When using a standard EVB, users can configure and use Ethernet as follows:

 1. Menuconfig: Enable related components via menuconfig before compiling.